jspaaks/multivariate-linear-regression/README.md

-# bgdfit
+# gdfit

 For instructions on building, formatting, testing, etc, see [`README.dev.md`](README.dev.md).

 ## Executables

+- `gdfit` Command line program for iterative fitting of multivariate linear data sets using steepest descent.
-- `mkdata`: makes an n-dimensional linear data set with normally distributed noise of a given standard deviation
+- `mkdata` Makes an n-dimensional linear data set with normally distributed noise of a given standard deviation.
-- `linear-regression-ssr-bgd-artificial`: 2-D linear regression of artificially generated data using batch gradient descent with sum of squared residuals as loss function.
+- `linear-regression-ssr-bgd-artificial` 2-D linear regression of artificially generated data using batch gradient descent with sum of squared residuals as loss function.

 ## Libraries

-- `boxmuller`: Normally distributed random number generation
+- `boxmuller`: Normally distributed random number generation.
-- `kwargs`: Handling of command line arguments
+- `kwargs`: Handling of command line arguments.
-- `matrix`: Matrix data type and operations on instances of that type
+- `matrix`: Matrix data type and operations on instances of that type.

 ## `man` pages